kinggeorges12/JellyBridge/README.md

 - **Native Jellyfin Support**: Whether you use Android TV or Kodi to sync videos and favorites with Jellyfin, this plugin has you covered
 - **New Discover Content**: Updates movies and series listings from selected networks (Netflix, Prime Video, etc.)
 - **Make Jellyseerr Requests**: Enables requesting new movies and series directly from a Jellyfin library, making this accessible from mobile apps, Android TV, and even Kodi Sync Queue!
-- **Easy Downloads**: Sends downloads to Arr apps through Jellyseerr media requests when you mark movies or series as favorites in Jellyfin
+- **More Content**: Integrates with [Jellyseerr's existing services](https://docs.seerr.dev/using-jellyseerr/settings/services) when you mark movies or series as favorites in Jellyfin
 - **Scheduled Tasks**: Automatically syncs movies and series on a configurable schedule and on Jellyfin startup
 - **Smart Exclusion**: Uses native Jellyfin configuration files to exclude movies and series that already exist in your other Jellyfin libraries
 - **Shuffle Content**: Native support on Android TV for random or smart-sort for browsing discover content, always fresh!